Looking for our VicRoads Driver Behaviour Change Programs? Please click here.

 In an emergency, dial 000.
 Other 24-hour hotlines (including crisis services) are listed in the drop-down menu that appears at the top of each page on this website.

-Helping someone access treatment
+Helping someone access alcohol and other drug treatment

 How your loved one can self-refer